Data Science Clouds

 From Reaction to Prevention

-For government this purpose can be very succinctly articulated through the simplest of ideals, a shift from a preventative rather than reactive approach to social and healthcare delivery, a transition that can simultaneously improve services while also reducing costs, so an entirely compelling ROI business case.
+For government the purpose of this technology can be very succinctly articulated through the simplest of ideals, a shift from a preventative rather than reactive approach to social and healthcare delivery, a transition that can simultaneously improve services while also reducing costs, so an entirely compelling ROI business case.

 A number of case studies illustrate this principle in action.